ZeroDayGang-gh05t5h311/MagicTheInformationGathering/README.md

 # MagicTheInformationGathering
-I place to share infomation gathering tools.
+A place to share infomation gathering tools.